 Mercy can shape accountability without erasing it.
 A first offense, sincere repair, youth, coercion, incapacity, or changed conduct may affect consequence.
 Mercy asks what response is still truthful while leaving room for restoration.
 It does not ask victims to pretend or authorities to abdicate.

-Accountability should avoid endless punishment through informal afterlife.
+Accountability should avoid endless punishment through informal penalty.
 After a person has faced consequence and made repair where possible, the question becomes whether restoration is responsible.
 Some roles may remain closed because trust cannot safely return.
 Other forms of participation may reopen.
 Justice needs ways to say both no and enough.

 Repair after failed accountability may require reopening cases, correcting records, disciplining authorities, compensating victims, changing policies, or admitting public failure.
 Systems that cannot admit accountability failure will repeat it.